VikParuchuri/marker/README.md

 ![Benchmark results](data/images/per_doc.png)

 ## Table Conversion
-Marker can extract tables from your PDFs using `marker.converters.table.TableConverter`.
+Marker can extract tables from PDFs using `marker.converters.table.TableConverter`.
 The table extraction performance is measured by comparing the extracted HTML representation of tables against the original HTML representations using the test split of [FinTabNet](https://developer.ibm.com/exchanges/data/all/fintabnet/).
-The HTML representations are compared using a [tree edit distance] based metric to judge both structure and content.
-Marker detects and identifies the structure of all tables in a PDF page and achieves an average score of `0.65` via this approach.
+The HTML representations are compared using a tree edit distance based metric to judge both structure and content.
+Marker detects and identifies the structure of all tables in a PDF page and achieves these scores:

 |   Avg score |   Total tables |
 |-------------|----------------|
 |        0.65 |           1149 |

+We filter out tables that we cannot align with the ground truth, since fintabnet and our layout model have slightly different detection methods (this results in some tables being split/merged).

 ## Running your own benchmarks